 - Retains play position information for 90 days

 The following are required to use Cross-Device Resume:

 - You must use the latest version of Brightcove Player and the Native SDKs that supports cross-device resume.

 - You will need a server-side application to make the REST API request to get the playback position.

-Contact your account manager to enable your account for cross-device resume.
+Contact your Customer Success Manager to enable your account for cross-device resume.

 This feature allows viewers to start watching on one device, pause it, and continue watching on another device.

 As a viewer watches a video, the player continuously records the playhead position of the video being watched.
 This information is stored in the XDR API.